-The MPhil in Modern South Asian Studies is an exciting new degree bringing together Oxford’s wealth of expertise on South Asia in a single programme.
-Students gain access to teaching and expert supervision across departments, the ability to combine courses in both the social sciences and the humanities, rigorous training in one of three tailored modules in research methods, and the option to build in language training.
+The MPhil in Modern South Asian Studies is an exciting two-year degree bringing together Oxford’s wealth of expertise on the different states, societies, economies and cultures of South Asia, within a single programme.
+There is also the option to build in intensive language training.
+Students gain access to teaching and expert supervision across departments, the ability to combine courses in both the social sciences and the humanities, and rigorous training in one of three tailored modules in research methods.

-You will also choose between the language track, studying a core South Asian language ab initio, or the non-language track.
-Subject to teaching availability, language track students may take one of the following intensive courses: Hindi, Urdu, Sanskrit, Persian, Brajbhasha or Tibetan.
+You will choose between the language track, and study a core South Asian language ab initio, or the non-language track.
+Subject to teaching availability, language track students may take one of the following intensive courses: Hindi, Urdu, Bengali, Sanskrit, Persian, Brajbhasha or Tibetan.

 - qualitative and historical methods

 - qualitative methods: literature and language (this option will only run if a minimum of three students sign up for it, otherwise a combined qualitative module will run covering both historical methods and methods relevant to literature and language)

 An important purpose of the research methods course is to help you develop and refine your thesis topic.

 You will also choose option papers.
 If you are taking the language track, you will take one option paper during the first year.
 If you are taking the non-language track, you will take two option papers.